 All of your personal items should be packed into a soft-sided duffle bag approximately 12" x 13" x 24" in size.
-Mark it with your name.
-Due to aircraft weight allowances and raft space, please limit your gear to roughly 20 pounds, not including beverages.
+Please limit gear to 20-25 lbs.

 DAY BAG

 Upon arrival to the river's edge, you will be provided a water-resistant day bag (approximately 7" x 13").
 In this day bag, you will want to put those items you wish to access during the day (raingear, camera, gloves, sarong, medications, sun block, lip balm, river guidebook, etc).
 We recommend packing these items in a simple plastic grocery sack inside your duffle for easy transfer to your day bag at the launch site.